singletracksystems/time-grunt/readme.md

 ## Clean layout

-The `watch` task and tasks that take less than 1% of the total time are hidden to reduce clutter.
+The `watch` task is hidden to reduce clutter.

-Run grunt with `grunt --verbose` to see all tasks.

 ## License